Beatty Canyon Ranch shines at doing right by the land, water, livestock and wildlife amid the grandeur of southeastern Colorado’s canyon landscape.

 A hunting enterprise has generated additional ranch revenue since 1990.
 It allows hunting of whitetail and mule deer, pronghorn antelope, elk, bighorn sheep, quail, bear, mountain lion and other predators.

 The Wootens later created the Purgatoire Wildlife Ranch, LLC with two other ranch families to improve hunting throughout the region.
-Fifteen families with high conservation values were invited to join the effort that allows selected Coloradans to hunt on a large contingency of private ranchland.
+Fifteen families with high conservation values were invited to join the effort that allows selected state residents to hunt on a large swaths of private ranchland.

 This arrangement has produced a significant financial impact to the community.
-It also provides an opportunity to share the importance of agriculture’s role in ecosystem of the short grass prairie.
+It also provides an opportunity to share the importance of agriculture’s role in short grass prairie ecosystems.
 Most hunting guests had no previous knowledge of the diversity of Las Animas County’s unique landscapes, ecosystems, communities, and wildlife.